-This is a step-by-step training course on how to submit your Inpatient, Emergency Department, or Ambulatory Surgery data to OSHPD through the MIRCal system.
+This five module training is a step-by-step course on how to submit your Inpatient, Emergency Department, or Ambulatory Surgery data to OSHPD through the MIRCal system.
 We strongly recommend that you take this training in order to become comfortable navigating through MIRCal.

 Coming Soon!
 MIRCal Video Training

 Review your DDR: Compare Past and Present#

 Your Data Distribution Report (DDR) is a summary report that displays each data element and lists the numerical and percentage breakdown of records within each data element category, including blank and invalid data.
 It is a beneficial tool both during the editing process, to review prior to formal submission for unusual distribution of data, and for administrative knowledge after formal data approval.
 Once data has been standardized, similar summary reports are available to the public.

 During your editing process, use your current and historical DDRs in conjunction with your Trend or Comparative Edit Summary Report to aid in your data review.
 Data Distribution Reports are found on MIRCal’s Error Reports and Corrections page.
 Choose ‘View’ on the Data Distribution Report row listed under Informational Reports.